 This article digs into the research and clinical trials on two natural ways to dissolve clots and microclots: nattokinase and lumbrokinase.
-Included is information on genetic variants that increase blood clot risk.
+Included in the member section at the end of the article is information on genetic variants that increase clotting as well as research on absorption and supplement stacks for nattokinase.

 Talk with your doctor for medical advice on whether natural fibrinolytics are the right choice for you.
 Everyone is different, and the information here is just a recap of peer-reviewed research studies.